irungentoo/toxcore/INSTALL.md

 ```bash
 ./configure --enable-daemon
 ```
-There dependency required for bootstrap daemon: libconfig.
+There is one dependency required for bootstrap daemon: libconfig.

 Install on fedora:
 ```bash